Anx450z/route-map/README.md

 ## Known Issues

-There are no known issues at the moment.
+The extension is not tested on MacOS.
+Extension might mis behave.
 If you encounter any problems or have suggestions for improvement, please create an issue in the `<git@github.com>:anx450z/route-map.git.